 A sequence used in an event control is instantiated (as if by an assert property statement); the event control is used to synchronize to the end of the sequence, regardless of its start-time.
-Sequence arguments shall be static; automatic variables used as sequence arguments shall result in an error.
+Arguments to these sequences shall be static; automatic variables used as sequence arguments shall result in an error.